mehulagg/gitlab/doc/development/documentation/styleguide.md

 Tables should be used to describe complex information in a straightforward manner.
 Note that in many cases, an unordered list is sufficient to describe a list of items with a single, simple description per item.
-But, if you have data that's best described by a matrix, tables are the best choice for use.
+But, if you have data that's best described by a matrix, tables are the best choice.

 ### Creation guidelines